 Any person authorized to guide may not guide more than three(3) persons while hunting deer or guide more than four(4) persons who are hunting species other than deer.

-All licensed guides are required to report violations of the Wildlife Act or regulations by any person to the nearest local office of the Department of Natural Resources or a local police department.
+All licensed guides are required to report violations of the Wildlife Act or regulations by any person to the nearest local office of the Department of Natural Resources and Renewables or a local police department.

 Special Permit to Guide

 Special Permits to Guide may be issued for hunting or fishing.
 These permits are only available to residents age 19 or older who hold a valid Nova Scotia Firearm/Hunting or Bowhunters Hunting Certificate.
-The permits are only available from Department of Natural Resources offices.
+The permits are only available from Department of Natural Resources and Renewables offices.
 When requesting a Special Permit to Guide applicants must appear in person to receive the Permit.(See current Hunting and Furharvesting Summary of Regulations booklet.)

 A person acting as a guide under the authority of a Special Permit to Guide may not charge a fee for their service and are subject to the same regulations as are licensed guides.